KevinGuillaume/apifun/README.md

-# Api Output Cleaner
+# Api Learning Resource

-This project is meant to make api output look a bit easier to follow.
-Helps visualize the output!
+This project is meant to teach basic API concepts through the use of an API in app.

 Stack: ReactJs,HTML/CSS, Javascript, Axios